Learn something new every day More Info... by email

 Systemic circulation is a part of the cardiovascular system in many complex organisms, including humans; it is responsible for carrying oxygenated blood from the heart to the rest of the body and the deoxygenated blood from the rest of the body back to the heart.
 In pulmonary circulation, this deoxygenated blood is moved from the heart to the lungs, where it is oxygenated before being returned to the heart.
 These two main components of the cardiovascular system are responsible for providing the entire body with oxygen and important nutrients that are carried through the blood.
 Blood from the systemic circulatory system also passes through the kidneys, where waste is filtered from the blood.

 A variety of different types of blood vessels known as arteries, arterioles, capillaries, veins, and coronary vessels are all involved in the process of systemic circulation.
-Blood is first pumped from the left ventricle of the heart into a large artery known as the aorta.
+Blood is first pumped from the left ventricle of the heart into a large artery called the aorta.
 The aorta then branches into many other major arteries that supply blood to the cells in the parts of both the upper and lower body.
 Major arteries continue to branch into smaller arteries called arterioles.
 These many branching arterioles eventually terminate into capillaries.

 Capillaries are the smallest and most numerous of the blood vessels in systemic circulation and are the most directly involved in the process of actually supplying blood to the cells that need it.
 Capillaries form a branched, web-like structure known as a "capillary bed" in any given area of tissue.
 These capillary beds are responsible both for keeping organs well supplied with oxygen and nutrients and for collecting waste from the nearby tissues.
 The broad, dispersed capillary beds eventually combine at their ends and widen into venules, thereby allowing the blood to flow from the capillaries to the veins.